 Flat rate alternative

-You can use the flat rate alternative to claim back for working from home or living at your business premises.
+You can use the to claim back for working from home or living at your business premises.
 To do this, you will need to keep track of your home business usage, as outlined above, or how many people live on your business premises.

 Freelancers insurance with Premierline